All schools in the UK have a governing body whose job is to:

 Our governing body meets 6 times a year, and also has expert groups which focus on the four key areas of the school development plan and the financial management of the school.
 The Governing Body also appoints and manages the performance of the Headteacher, and acts as an independent body which can deal with complaints about the school.

-On Wednesday 3rd February the Governing Body spent another 'virtual' day in school.
+On the 13th July 2021 the Governing Body spent another 'virtual' day in school.
 Please see the letter below for the feedback that the Board sent to Parents, Pupils and Staff.